NCNYR/Automatic_Scoring_Program/README.md

 [CAUTION]

 I'm not a native english speaker, so please consider it when you read this script.
-This program was written in Ubuntu Linux.
+This program was written in Ubuntu Linux 16.04(64bits).

 [OVERVIEW]